 Informal Dispute Resolution.
 The MTA(s), MTI proposer(s) and relevant PA and 3PI(s)/C&S teams would engage in informal discussions focused on developing project-specific solutions that would maximize efficiency benefits while maintaining a robust, competitive market and minimizing customer confusion.

-Formal Alternative Dispute Resolution Procedures.
-If a conflict remains after the informal discussions, the MTA(s), MTI proposer(s) or relevant PA, 3PI(s) or C&S team(s) may use a mediator through the CPUC’s alternative dispute resolution (ADR) procedures, an independent mediator, or the CAEECC’s facilitation team.
+Formal ADR Procedures.
+If a conflict remains after the informal discussions, the MTA(s), MTI proposer(s) or relevant PA, 3PI(s) or C&S team(s) may use a mediator through the CPUC’s ADR procedures, an independent mediator, or the CAEECC’s facilitation team.
 The party invoking dispute resolution would be required to provide a summary of issues and impacts.
 To minimize harm to the proposed MTI and the affected RA/C&S program(s), the ADR would follow an expedited schedule.
-Ideally, the ADR results would be included in the advice letter submission for the applicable MTI phase.
+Ideally, the ADR results would be included in the Advice Letter submission for the applicable MTI phase.

 Last Resort: CPUC Decision.
-If informal and formal dispute resolution efforts are unavailing, the CPUC would be the ultimate arbiter, ideally including its decision within its approval of the advice letter for the applicable phase of the MTI.
+If informal and formal dispute resolution efforts are unavailing, the CPUC would be the ultimate arbiter, ideally including its decision within its approval of the Advice Letter for the applicable phase of the MTI.

 Appendix A: Market Transformation Work Group Member Organizations & Representatives